robonoff/HPC-DATA-INFRASTRUCTURE-2024-2025/tasks.md

 ```

 With this `.yml`, you'll bring up three ceph nodes (`ceph01`, `ceph02` and `ceph03`).
-After this it is necessary to connect our ceph nodes to the virtual environmente through:
+Now, it's necessary to connect our ceph nodes to the virtual environment through:

 ```
 ansible-playbook 05_mount.yml